ArctosDB/documentation-wiki/_documentation/container.markdown

 If data of a quantifiable quality are desirable, machine-readable codes and a system of handling them is necessary.
-If data of those characteristics are not necessary, or the resources to barcode are not currently available, use part attribute “location.”
+If data of those characteristics are not necessary, or the resources to barcode are not currently available, use part attribute "location."